-Destruction of the TSP CA keys outside the context of the end of its lifetime shall be authorized by multiple members of the TSP management.
+Destruction of the Subordinate CA keys outside the context of the end of its lifetime shall be authorized by multiple members of the TSP management.

-The TSP CA keys shall be destroyed through documented procedures involving individuals in trusted roles.
+The Subordinate CA keys shall be destroyed through documented procedures involving at least two individuals in trusted roles.
 These procedures shall enforce the principle of multi-person and split knowledge.
-The procedures shall also ensure that the TSP CA keys are destroyed by removing permanently from any hardware modules the keys are stored on.
+The procedures shall also ensure that the Subordinate CA private keys are destroyed by removing permanently from any hardware modules the keys are stored on including backup HSMs.